Cybersecurity-and-Enterprise-Security/bee/README.md

 ### Binary

 1. Do one of the following to get your binary.
-        - Get the latest prebuild binary for your architecture ([amd64](https://gitlab.cyber-threat-intelligence.com/software/alvarium/bee/-/jobs/artifacts/main/raw/bee?job=compile-amd64) [arm](https://gitlab.cyber-threat-intelligence.com/software/alvarium/bee/-/jobs/artifacts/main/raw/bee?job=compile-arm) [aarch64](https://gitlab.cyber-threat-intelligence.com/software/alvarium/bee/-/jobs/artifacts/main/raw/bee?job=compile-aarch64)) from the main branch (note that this is currently specifically build for the latest Debian, so it might not work on your local system).
+        - Get the latest prebuild binary for your architecture from the [releases](https://github.com/Cybersecurity-and-Enterprise-Security/bee/releases) (note that this is currently specifically build for the latest Debian, so it might not work on your local system).
         - [Build](#build) the binary locally.
 1. Currently, the binary requires elevated privileges because of the network operations.
+Hence, either run the binary with `sudo`, or set the necessary capabilities using `sudo setcap cap_net_admin,cap_sys_admin,cap_net_raw=eip ./bee`.
 Replace `ipAddress` with the IP address you want the Bee to listen on.
 Usually, this will be your public facing IP address.

     ```bash
     sudo ./bee -bind <ipAddress>